 $ kubectl cluster-info

-When your Kubernetes properly configured it’s time to think about building an application, handling new versions, possible rollouts to the previous version and handling clusters all together.
-Not all package management tools are the same, some handle the workflow of building better, when other can offer alternate ways of defining application configuration.
+When your Kubernetes is configured it’s time to think about building an application, handling new versions, possible rollouts to the previous version and handling clusters all together.
+Not all package management tools are the same, some handle the workflow, when other's can offer alternate ways of defining application configuration.
 We will let you pick the one best suited for your use case.

 Just like official web site suggests, Helm helps you manage Kubernetes applications - Helm Charts helps you define, install, and upgrade even the most complex Kubernetes application.
 However, it’s not only manages applications on K8S, Helm takes care of creating the manifests and versioning them so that rollbacks can be performed across all objects and not just deployments.

 Helm Charts are packages that can contain configmap, ingress, deployment, secrets, service or set of services that reside in their own directory and even has own package description file, called a Chart.yaml file.
 Charts can be published or collected as a chart repo.

 Helm is primarily intended as a tool to deploy manifests and manage them in a production environment.
 With two major components: the Helm CLI and Tiller Server.
 CLI to helps managing charts and repos and Tiller Server interacting with the CLI to deploy and manage these charts.